Lenoy Jones

 Lenoy Jones (born September 9, 1974) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL) for the Houston / Tennessee Oilers and the Cleveland Browns.
 He played college football for the TCU Horned Frogs.

 Personal life

 He is married to LaJuana Jones and is the father of five boys.
-Lenoy is a history teacher at Midway High School and football coach at Midway in Central Texas.
-His son Lenoy Jones Jr. plays linebacker for the Baylor Bears.
+Lenoy is a online learning teacher at Waco High School and football coach at Waco High School in Central Texas.
+His son Lenoy Jones Jr. played linebacker for the Baylor Bears.